Facts About Carroll County Energy

 Following are vital Energy, Environment, Employment and Economic facts and figures about Carroll County Energy:

-- Project is a natural gas electric generation facility.
+- Carroll County Energy is a natural gas electric generation facility.

-- State-of-the-art General Electric turbine technology will be utilized.
+- State-of-the-art General Electric turbine technology began service in late 2017.

 - Combined-cycle design produces electricity efficiently – capturing waste heat to create additional electricity in the steam turbine.
 (See diagram.)

-- “Efficient generation from a small footprint” – facility will occupy approximately 17 acres of cleared land set back from Route 9 with electrical and gas interconnections immediately adjacent to the site.
+- “Efficient generation from a small footprint” – facility occupies approximately 17 acres of cleared land set back from Route 9 with electrical and gas interconnections immediately adjacent to the site.

-- Generating equipment will be powered by natural gas only.
+- Generating equipment is powered by natural gas only.
 Domestic natural gas is acknowledged as the bridge for America’s cleaner energy future.